 As an example, consider the processor-sharing (PS) queue with impatience studied in \cite{gromollkruk}.
 There, a state space collapse argument is used to lift the workload process into the infinite-dimensional space where the state descriptor lives.
 To make this argument tractable, the authors assume \emph{soft deadlines}, meaning that jobs do not leave the system when their patience times expire.
 This assumption allows the diffusion limit of the workload process to coincide with that of a classical PS queue, described by a reflected Brownian motion.
 The case with \emph{firm deadlines} (i.e., reneging) is left for future work and described as exhibiting ``very different behavior.''

-Using our framework, one can directly derive fluid and diffusion equations for a PS queue with impatience and reneging, and it suggests candidate fluid and diffusion equations for that model.
-As an example, we have worked out the fluid- and diffusion- equations for the model described in that paper but with the addition of reneging.
+The same formal decomposition can be applied to a PS queue with impatience and reneging, and it suggests candidate fluid and diffusion equations for that model.
+As an example, we derive candidate fluid and diffusion equations for the model described in that paper but with the addition of reneging.
 This is done in \S \ref{gromollkrukexamplesect}.
 This is only meant as an illustrative example, as proofs of convergence, uniqueness of solutions, and tightness are left for future work.

 Furthermore, continuously varying families of martingales arise naturally when martingale decompositions are used with measure-valued processes.
 In the proof of tightness \S \ref{proofoftightnesssect}, uniform tightness of one such continuously varying family of martingales is proved.
 These methods are novel and interesting in their own right.